 Coziron Resources Limited is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Stock Exchange.
+Coziron is a for profit entity.

 2. SUMMARY OF SIGNIFICANT ACCOUNT POLICIES

 The principal accounting policies adopted in the preparation of the financial report are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
 The financial report includes separate financial statements for Coziron Resources Limited as an individual entity and the consolidated entity consisting of Coziron Resources Limited and its subsidiaries.